 be consistent with the overall program design and services approach.

 Chapter I-3 of the U.S. Department of Labor One-Stop Comprehensive Financial Management Technical Assistance Guide (One-Stop TAG) describes four examples of allocation methodologies.
-These methodologies are summarized below, but additional detail is available through the link provided under Authority.
+These methodologies are summarized below, but additional detail is available through the link provided under Reference at the end of this Section.

-Aggregate—all shared costs or indirect costs that will be allocated using a cost allocation plan are totaled.
+Aggregate: all indirect costs that will be allocated using a cost allocation plan are totaled.
 A single allocation base is chosen and applied to the total costs.

-Activity Basis—the costs associated with a particular function or activity are pooled.
+Activity Basis: the costs associated with a particular function or activity are pooled.
 An allocation (distribution) base is developed for each pool and applied to the respective pools.
 The resulting distribution of costs reflect each cost objective’s share of that activity or function.

-Item of Cost Basis—each item of cost is allocated to the benefiting cost objective(s) using a separate allocation (distribution) base, e.g. rental costs allocated on square footage basis or telecommunications costs allocated on a number of units used basis.
+Item of Cost Basis: each item of cost is allocated to the benefiting cost objective(s) using a separate allocation (distribution) base, such as, for example, rental costs allocated on square footage basis or telecommunications costs allocated on a number of units used basis.

-Combination Basis—costs are allocated using a combination of the above bases, for example, allocating some costs on an activity basis and others on an individual item of cost basis.
+Combination Basis: costs are allocated using a combination of the above bases, for example, allocating some costs on an activity basis and others on an individual item of cost basis.

-Authority:
+Reference:

-U.S. Department of Labor One-Stop Comprehensive Financial Management Technical Assistance Guide, Chapter I-3 (pp. 4-5)
+U.S. Department of Labor One-Stop Comprehensive Financial Management Technical Assistance Guide, Part I, Chapter I-3 (pp. 4-5)

-Last Update: April 1, 2014
+Last Update: October 1, 2023